When you don’t have to self-quarantine upon arrival in the Netherlands

 Partners, spouses, parents and children

 If you are travelling to Belgium or Germany to visit your partner, spouse, parent or child you do not have to self-quarantine.
-This exemption applies only to the two countries directly bordering the Netherlands (Belgium and Germany).
+This exemption applies only to the 2 countries directly bordering the Netherlands (Belgium and Germany).

 Temporarily leaving self-quarantine: purposes of travel